andngdtudk/andngdtudk.github.io/blog-posts/Dyn.md

 *Copenhagen*, 10th October 2025

-In our previous post, we established that systems are more than collections of parts — they are organized wholes that exhibit emergent behaviors through the interactions of their components.
+In our previous post, we established that systems are more than collections of parts, they are organized wholes that exhibit emergent behaviors through the interactions of their components.
 But there's a crucial dimension we've only touched upon: **time**.
 The most interesting and challenging systems are those that evolve, adapt, and change over time.
 These are **dynamic systems**, and understanding them requires mathematical precision.

 Consider an autonomous vehicle navigating through traffic.
 Its position, velocity, and internal decision state are constantly changing in response to sensor inputs, other vehicles, and its own learning algorithms.
 A logistics network continuously adapts routing decisions based on demand fluctuations, capacity constraints, and real-time disruptions.
 A multi-agent reinforcement learning system evolves its policies through experience, with each agent's behavior influencing others in complex feedback loops.

-What unites these examples is that their behavior unfolds over time according to mathematical rules — rules we can model, analyze, and sometimes control.
+What unites these examples is that their behavior unfolds over time according to mathematical rules, rules we can model, analyze, and sometimes control.
 This post dives deep into the mathematical foundations that make such analysis possible.

 ## The State Space: A Mathematical Universe